GHF-Sowinglove/GHF-contrct/README.md

         return _canIncome < _income ? _canIncome : _income;
 }
 ```
-* Calculate the expected return and the actual earned income based on the current latest participation, number of days, and income that can be received

 ## Win the prize in the small prize pool
 ```Solidity